-Applications for our training contracts starting in September 2022 are now open.
-To find out more and apply, please click here.
+Applications for our training contracts starting in September 2023 are now open.
+For more information and to apply, please visit our Vacancies page.

 We offer a training contract that encourages a hands-on approach from the outset, encouraging individuality and drawing on previous experiences.